munificent/craftinginterpreters/book/the-lox-language.md

         "123"; // This is a string, not a number.

-    As we'll see when we get to implementing them, there is quite a lot of complexity hiding behind that innocuous sequence of <span name="char">characters</span>.
+    As we'll see when we get to implementing them, there is quite a lot of complexity hiding in that innocuous sequence of <span name="char">characters</span>.

     <aside name="char">